Home

 Frequently Asked Questions

-Are German Wirehaired Pointers prone to any behavioral issues?
+Are German Wirehaired Pointers hypoallergenic?